zaid2/DDE_Toolbox_paper2/Demos/demo_quasiperiodic/Readme.txt

-To run the demo: Open the file "demo_quasi"
+Run the file "demo_quasi" to run the file.